Expert on pediatrics and children's health

 Dr. Carroll was one of the first to study the use of mobile devices in actual care and has written numerous publications on the subject.
 He has held millions of dollars in various government agency grants to explore the use of information technology in health care and is one of the leading pediatric informaticists in the U.S. He has also served in this capacity in committees for the American Academy of Pediatrics and is the co-founder of Medical Data Solutions, one of the first software companies to create programs for health professionals for mobile devices.

 Dr. Carroll is the Web and Social Media Editor at JAMA Pediatrics, co-editor of The Incidental Economist and host of “Healthcare Triage,” a YouTube channel that received the National Institute of Health Care Management Digital Media Award.
 He is a regular contributor to The New York Times’ The Upshot, as well as other media outlets and he has appeared on Good Morning America, the CBS Evening News, ABC News, and The Colbert Report.
 Dr. Carroll’s latest book, Bad Food Bible, joins the three books he co- authored on medical myths.
-He will deliver a lecture on Healthcare in the U.S. during the Wednesday GSS and will host a meet and greet in the Xperience Lounge following the session.
+He will deliver a lecture on Lessons Learned in Research during the Wednesday GSS and will host a meet and greet in the Xperience Lounge following the session.